Effects of near-infrared light on humans

 We are proud to announce that today, November 18th, 2020, Chrono@Work, in collaboration with the department of Chronobiology at the University of Groningen, received the approval of the ethical committee to perform the first-ever long-term study on the effects of pulsed near-infrared (NIR) light on wellbeing and health in humans.
 The study is sponsored by Seaborough Life Sciences.
 The protocol is a clinical trial (NCT NL8800) in which we will investigate the effects of long-term exposure to near-infrared (NIR) on humans, which will take place during the upcoming winter months.

 We are currently looking for 40 healthy human participants, suffering from a bit of sleep deficit, and willing to test the effect of such long term (4 weeks) “sunlight-like” exposures of NIR on their mood, wellbeing, mental performance, sleep quality and immune system.
-If you are living in the area of Groningen, The Netherlands, and interested to participate, please send an e-mail to email@example.com.
-Data collection will run from December 2020 – March 2021.
+If you are living in the area of Groningen or Amsterdam, The Netherlands, and interested to participate, please send an e-mail to firstname.lastname@example.org.
+Data collection will run from December 2020 – June 2021.
 You will receive more information, informed consent, and a link to selection questionnaires on demand.